 Though weeks had passed since I’d heard the news, the majority of my mother and my conversations still sounded a lot like

 “Mom, it’s irrational.”
 And insane.
 And stupid.
 And absurd.
-And one million other adjectives that we’re flying through my brain a mile a minute.
+And one million other adjectives that were all cracking against the inside of my skull, begging to be freed.

-“Good, then my plan is working.”
-I dropped overdramatically onto her bed, a bed that would be unslept in for three months, legs crossed, and brain battered.
+“Good, then my plan is working ceaselessly.”
+I dropped overdramatically onto her bed, a bed that would be unslept in for four months, legs crossed and brain battered.
 With a jittery exhale, my mom took a seat beside me, smoothly pressing her hand against my leg.

-“Chloe,” she spoke my name softly.
-“You understand this trip is going to be hard on me, right?”
-She iterated the sentence with hesitation as if she needed the confirmation before she could continue.
+“Chloe,” she mumbled my name softly.
+“You understand this trip is going to be hard on me.”
+As if she needed my spoken confirmation before she could continue, she uttered hesitantly, “Right?”

 “I’m going to miss you too.”
-She drew my face to hers.
+She drew my face to hers, placing her eyes elsewhere when she caught my gaze.
 “You know how much we need the money.”